-Graeme Barker is Disney Professor of Archaeology at the University of Cambridge and Director of the McDonald Institute for Archaeological Research His research focuses on the relationships between past human societies and their environments and how they have transformed each other He has worked in many different ecologies and with societies at different levels of complexity from the emergence of
+Graeme Barker is Disney Revolution in PDF Ë Professor of Archaeology at the University of Cambridge and Director of the McDonald Institute for Archaeological Research His research focuses on the relationships between past human societies and their environments and how they have transformed each other He has worked in many different ecologies and with societies at different levels of complexity from the emergence of our species to Roman farmers and, currently in Borneo, present day rainforest farmers and foragers.

 - Graeme Barker